ESAPI/esapi-java-legacy/README.md

 If believe you have found a vulnerability in ESAPI legacy, for the sake of the ESAPI community, please practice Responsible Disclosure.
-(Note: We will be sure you get credit and will work with you to create a GitHub Security Advisory, and if you so choose, to persue filing a CVE via the GitHub CNA.)
+(Note: We will be sure you get credit and will work with you to create a GitHub Security Advisory, and if you so choose, to pursue filing a CVE via the GitHub CNA.)

 You are of course encouraged to first search our GitHub issues list (see above) to see if it has already been reported.
 If it has not, then please contact